opsschool/curriculum/meta/contributions.rst

   Don't tell students that package managers install packages, have them install a few packages and then explain how the package manager did its thing.

+Please read the :ref:`conventions` topic for some style guideline and preferences.

 ****************************
 Overwriting existing content